 All Honors College students, whether in the four-year or the two-year program, must fulfill a 6-credit-hour independent study requirement.
 This can be met in several ways, including supervised research, guided reading, internships, and in many cases capstone courses in the major.

 Four Year Program (40 credit hours total):

-Approximately one-third of the 120 hours honors students earn toward graduation are taken in the Honors College or under its auspices.
+Approximately one-third of the 120 hours honors students earn toward graduation are taken in the Honors College.
 Most of these credits are associated with a sequence of honors courses designed specifically for the college, the majority of which are taken during the first two years.
 During this period, these students fulfill virtually all of the university's general education requirements, usually in innovative ways.
 In their junior and senior years, honors students also may earn honors credit for work done within their major fields, work which includes the possibility of internships, independent study projects, and advanced undergraduate research.